bwRavencl/ControllerBuddy/README.md

 This is the source code repository of ControllerBuddy, regular users should refer to [ControllerBuddy's homepage](https://controllerbuddy.org) for getting started.

 #### License Information:
-GNU General Public License v2.0
+GNU General Public License v3.0

 #### Download and Installation:

+###### Windows:
 1. First ensure you have correctly installed [vJoy](https://github.com/jshafer817/vJoy/releases/latest) on your system.
 2. [Click here](https://github.com/bwRavencl/ControllerBuddy/releases/latest) and download the latest build of ControllerBuddy for Windows as a ZIP archive.
 3. Extract the `ControllerBuddy` directory from the archive to any desired location on your hard-drive.
 4. Run `ControllerBuddy.exe` inside the extracted `ControllerBuddy` directory.

+###### Linux:
+1. First ensure you have installed libsdl2 on your system:
+   - Debian / Ubuntu: `sudo apt-get install libsdl2-2.0`
+   - Red-Hat-based: `sudo yum install SDL2`
+2. Configure uinput:
+   1. Create an uinput group: `sudo groupadd -f uinput`
+   2. Add yourself to the group:  `sudo gpasswd -a USER uinput` (replace USER with your username)
+   3. As root, create a file `/etc/udev/rules.d/99-input.rules` with the following content:
+      `SUBSYSTEM=="misc", KERNEL=="uinput", MODE="0660", GROUP="uinput"`
+   4. As root, create a file `/etc/modules-load.d/uinput.conf` with the following content:
+      `uinput`
+3. Reboot
+5. [Click here](https://github.com/bwRavencl/ControllerBuddy/releases/latest) and download the latest build of ControllerBuddy for Linux as a TGZ archive.
+6. Extract the `ControllerBuddy` directory from the archive to any desired location on your hard-drive.
+7. Run `ControllerBuddy` inside the extracted `ControllerBuddy/bin` directory.

 #### Description:
 ControllerBuddy is a highly advanced gamepad mapping software, which supports the creation of input profiles for complex target applications such as flight simulators.
-In addition to the simplistic mapping of buttons and axes of a physical game-controller to keyboard and mouse input, ControllerBuddy also supports the feeding of input commands to a virtual joystick, provided by the awesome vJoy device driver created by Shaul Eizikovich.
+In addition to the simplistic mapping of buttons and axes of a physical game-controller to keyboard and mouse input, ControllerBuddy also supports the feeding of input commands to a virtual joystick device (vJoy / uinput).
 ControllerBuddy's goal is to enable the user to control target applications solely via a gamepad and not having to reach for a keyboard or mouse at any point in time.

 #### Features: